CPA Ethics Exam: Complete Guide [2025]

 • Experience (have a minimum of 1 year of applicable accounting experience)

-However, some would-be CPA candidates don’t realize that many states have a 4th E – ethics – covered by an ethics examination that must be taken in addition to the “core” CPA Exam.
+However, some would-be CPA candidates don’t realize that many states have a fourth E – ethics – covered by an ethics examination that must be taken in addition to, and usually after, the “core” CPA Exam.

 Overview of the CPA Ethics Exam